simonsobs/nemo/README.md

 `enlib` is currently being used only for CMB-only sky sims (for estimating false positive detection rate), but other parts which currently rely on `flipper` may be replaced in future.

-Most of the dependencies can be installed using `pip`.
+All of the dependencies (except flipper, for the reason given above) can be installed using `pip`.

 ## Installation